Wing Commander Like Prototype

 Entity Component System (ECS) Architecture

 ECS is an architectural pattern that consists of entities (components in Unreal) instead of having the typical parent/child relationships.
-This allows for any Actor (or other blueprint) to have only the required functionality of the given components attached, ensuring only the systems required for any particular functionality exist within the actor.
-This helps prevent a long list of child actors from a parent, all with unique functionality and possibly functionality that is not required.
-This also makes it easier to, at a glace, to see exactly what is currently attached to a given actor and the functionality it contains without having to look up any parent, or parents, the actor may have.
+This allows for any Actor to have only the required functionality of the given components attached, ensuring only the systems required for any particular functionality exist within the actor.
+This helps prevent a long tree of child actors from a parent by treaing relationships based on the components, instead of hard coded object references.

 For example, a ship will have the BPC_FlightComponent for flight controls, BPC_WeaponComponent for weapon functionality and/or BPC_TargetComponent for the ability to lock onto a target.
-However, if I wanted a space station, for example, to only be able to shoot, but doesn’t require any movement I can just create the Actor, attach the BPC_WeaponComonent and if needed, the BPC_TargetComponent and that actor will be able to fire weapons.
-It will not be able to move though like a ship can
+However, if I wanted a space station to only be able to shoot, but doesn’t require any movement I can just create an Actor, attach the BPC_WeaponComonent and if needed, the BPC_TargetComponent and that actor will be able to fire weapons.
+It will not be able to move though like a ship can, will not be tied to a ‘Ship’ like parent or have functionality that it does not require.

 Object Pooling